 I know that someone is genuinely excited when she says phrases like, “This is an amazing idea!
 I wish I had come up with it!” or “Can I buy this right now?”

-Furthermore, if she starts telling you immediately about all of the ways in which your product would make her life better without you needing to prompt her, you know that you’ve struck a chord with her.
+Furthermore, if they start telling you immediately about all of the ways in which your product would make their life better without you needing to prompt them, you know that you’ve struck a chord with them.

 The other key insight to capture here is what your proposed customers perceive the benefit to be.

 Even though you just told them what your proposed value is, they’ll perceive it through their own lens.
-This perception is critical to understand, as it enables you to refine your value proposition to better solve for their pain.
+This perception is critical to understand as it enables you to refine your value proposition to better solve their pain.

 Here’s an example.
 I’ve had value propositions where my proposed value would save the customer money, but what she was really interested in was the feeling of security that she would get from my product.